 Steps to Heal Your Gut

 When my daughter was diagnosed with leaky gut syndrome and food sensitivities to eggs, soy, gluten, and dairy, her practitioner recommended a Paleo diet, which excludes grains, dairy, and legumes.
 What helped us during this transition was the meal service Green Chef.
 This food service company delivers organic ingredients and recipes to your door.
-Their carb-conscious paleo meals are gluten and dairy-free.
+Their carb-conscious Paleo meals are dairy and gluten-free.
 My teenage daughter never missed a Green Chef meal because they were delicious.
 If you would like a free box delivered to your door, contact me and let me know.

 Wheat (gluten), dairy, and soy are three of the most common food allergens.
 Therefore, I recommend eliminating them from your diet.
 If you currently experience gut issues, removing these three food culprits may relieve your symptoms.
 Grab a copy of my four eBook cookbooks for half-price at https://susanuneal.com/product/4-cookbooks.
 These books include Breakfast Cookbook, All About Salads, Soup & Bread Cookbook, and Main Dishes Cookbook.